camuthig/camuthig.github.io/content/posts/remote-time-post-mortem.md

 available, the message could sit in the private channel until I was next online.
 When I logged on, I used Slack's "unread messages" channel to go through each message individually, responding directly or in a public channel if it was appropriate.
 This allowed me to treat Slack more like an email inbox than as a realtime chat mechanism.
-I believe Slack isn't the ideal tool to solve this problem and would be curious to explore other tools, like Base Camp, but that would require a shift in my whole company's, or at least my team's, patterns.
+I believe Slack isn't the ideal tool to solve this problem and would be curious to explore other tools, like Basecamp, but that would require a shift in my whole company's, or at least my team's, patterns.

 Along the same lines of asynchronous messaging, I found it much more important to schedule time to read through any pull requests